Operational Control Language

-Operational Control Language (OCL) is the control language of the IBM System/32, System/34 and System/36 minicomputer family.
+Operational Control Language (OCL) is the control language of the IBM System/3, System/32, System/34 and System/36 minicomputer family.
 It is supported on IBM i's System/36 Environment for backwards compatibility purposes.
-It is similar to the older control languages JCL (System/370) and System/3, and unrelated to the later Control Language (System/38 and IBM AS/400), and REXX (AS/400).
+It is similar to the older control languages JCL (System/370), and unrelated to the later Control Language (System/38 and IBM AS/400), and REXX (AS/400).

 Overview

-On the IBM S/32, S/34 and S/36, OCL statements are used to directly load user or system programs into memory, assign system resources to them, and transfer system control to them in a process called execution.
+OCL statements are used to directly load user or system programs into memory, assign system resources to them, and transfer system control to them in a process called execution.
 The fact that a program is stored on a computer's disk drive does not in itself cause the computer to process or execute the program.

-OCL statements can be entered manually from the keyboard, but are generally stored as a S/32, S/34, or S/36 procedure member.
+OCL statements can be entered manually from the keyboard, but are generally stored as a procedure member.
 A procedure member is a freely editable member within a library, it is a source file.
 On the S/32, S/34, and S/36, procedures are not compiled, they are interpreted.